-Pim Kupers (1986) studied landscape architecture at Wageningen University from 2004 to 2011.
-Part of his study was an exchange at the Leibniz University of Hanover.
+Pim Kupers studied landscape architecture at Wageningen University from 2004 to 2011.
+Part of his studies was an exchange at the Leibniz University of Hanover.
 His graduation focused on climate adaptation strategies for small low-lying islands, extremely vulnerable to sea level rise.
-Through workshops he has drawn up a "resilient island plan" with the local residents.
-After completing his studies, he worked as a freelancer for a year, after which he spent five years at IAA Architects where he won the Eo Wijers Prize and worked on several other projects.
+Through workshops he has drawn up a 'resilient island plan' with the local population.
+After his studies he worked as a freelancer for a year, after which he was employed by IAA Architecten for five years.
+There he worked on city center plans, a solar highway and various care gardens.
+He also won the Eo Wijers Prize (2015) with a concept for the energy transition of business parks.
 Pim has been working at H+N+S Landscape Architects since November 2017.

 In his ten years as a landscape architect, Pim has gained broad experience with urgent societal challenges.
 Both on the scale of the Netherlands – such as its contribution to the climate agreement in 2018 and 2019or its work for a study of nitrogen measures around Natura2000 areas – and on a smaller scale.
 For example, he worked on the energy transition for various provinces.
 He made a spatial framework for the RES for the province of Overijssel and developed energy building blocks for the province of Fryslân.
 He also wrote energy visions for various municipalities and worked on the integration of various solar parks, including a temporary solar park that contributes to nature development.

 Pim also has extensive knowledge of CO2 storage in plants.
 For example, he worked on a study of how roadsides along infrastructure can retain more carbon with the development of extra vegetation and researched the spatial impact of CO2 sequestration in the landscape of the Netherlands for the purpose of the 'agriculture and land use' climate table.

 TECHNOLOGY AND MANUFACTURE